DigiVol is a crowdsourcing platform that was developed by the Australian Museum in collaboration with the Atlas of Living Australia.

 - The Global Biodiversity Information Facility

-Any proposed expedition will need to conform to an existing transcription task template, be suitable for an existing template with some minor adjustment, or have sufficient funds to enable the development of a new transcription task template.
+Any proposed expedition will need to conform to an existing DigiVol template (fields may be added or removed) or have sufficient funds to enable the development of a new task template.

 If you are interested in posting an expedition on DigiVol and you have material that would be suitable please contact us (DigiVol@austmus.gov.au)

 - Accelerating the Digitization of Biodiversity Research Specimens through Online Public Participation